canonical/microceph/docs/explanation/replication.rst

 cluster, typically located at a different geographical site to prevent complete outage in the event of a large enough fault like natural disaster.

-This guide covers the essential replication concepts for new Ceph users.
+This guide covers the essential ``remote replication concepts`` for users.

 Modes of data movement
 -----------------------